dumbledorebryant/rr_Homeworks/Project/Task2/Task2.md

 ```
 And we've got the token:
 ![Img](pics/token.jpg)
-After inputing the token and signing in, we can see the dashboard:
+After inputting the token and signing in, we can see the dashboard:
 ![Img](pics/dashboard.jpg)
 ## DNS
 After all the above, we can see if DNS server works well.
 By typing: